 At Woman’s, our Three-Step Approach to Prevention has proven most effective in diagnosing breast cancer early, so patients are given their best chance of successful treatment.

-We strongly believe breast self examination is a proactive approach a woman can take to detect breast cancer early.
+It is important to be aware of changes in the appearance and feel of your breasts.
+Most lumps will not be cancer.
+If you notice a change in your breasts, you should see your doctor.
 Self-examination is simple to learn and takes about 10 minutes.
-Woman's recommends all women starting at age 20 should follow a self-examination routine each month to become familiar with the regular feel and appearance of her breasts.
+Follow a self-examination routine each month to become familiar with the regular feel and appearance of your breasts.
 Learn how to perform a Breast Self Exam (PDF)

 Step 2: Clinical Breast Exam

 You should schedule an examination once a year with your doctor.